Operations and Maintenance Management (OFF510)

 The course deals with operations and maintenance management of industrial assets.
-Basic theory, maintenance strategies, relevant standards, as well as tools, methods and maintenance strategies are discussed.
-The focus is especially directed towards the Oil & Gas industry, renewable energy, and the onshore industry.
+The course provides the basic theory and project execution models to design and manage maintenance concepts, based on relevant standards e.g. NORSOK Z-008, IEC 60300, ISO 14224, as well as it provides the relevant engineering and management methods and tools.
+The focus is mainly directed towards the Offshore Oil & Gas industry and Offshore renewable energy, and to some extent the onshore industry.

 Semester tution start